-This information is for members of the SCU community who would like to have an application they manage integrated into SCU’s SSO infrastructure and the MySCU Portal.
+This information is for members of the SCU community who want to integrate an application they manage into SCU’s SSO infrastructure and the MySCU Portal.
 Over 75 different applications are part of SCU’s SSO integration.

 We welcome new applications into SSO!
 For a consultation about bringing your application into SSO, please contact the Technology Help Desk.